EndPointCorp/end-point-blog/2024/12/learning-vue-3-composables-by-creating-invoice-generator.md

 ```

-First we create invoice object for creating or editing invoice.
+First we make an invoice object to create and edit an invoice.
 The code `state.storage.value.currentInvoiceNumber` gets the current invoice number to use for the new invoice, we will learn more about it later.

 We return the object containing the required data and methods that can be used by any SFC components.
-We will see implementation of computed properties and methods in next section.
+We will see the implementation of computed properties and methods in the next section.

 ```typescript